a remark, observation, or criticism:a comment about the weather.

 gossip; talk:His frequent absences gave rise to comment.

-a criticism or interpretation about a state of affairs:The play is a comment on modern society.
+a criticism or interpretation, often by implication or suggestion:The play is a comment on modern society.

-explanatory or critical matter added to a text
+explanatory or critical matter added to a text.

 LinguisticsAlso called rheme.[Ling.]the part of a sentence that communicates new information about the topic.
 Cf. topic (def.
 4).

 to make remarks, observations, or criticisms:He refused to comment on the decision of the court.